Dunkin' Store Manager Shot, Killed During Early Morning Robbery In North Philadelphia Identified As Christine Lugo

 Police said there is a $20,000 reward for information that leads the suspect’s arrest and conviction.

-Anyone with information about the suspect’s whereabouts is being asked to contact Philadelphia police.MORE NEWS: Historic McNeal Mansion In Burlington Goes Up In Flames
+Anyone with information about the suspect’s whereabouts is being asked to contact Philadelphia police.MORE NEWS: VOTER GUIDE: New Jersey Primary Election 2021

 CBS3’s Alicia Roberts contributed to this report.